Creating and Using Templates

 Display Options

-For embedding charts in a customer-facing portal, the defaults are usually sufficient.
-Ask Moesif support for more info.
+For embedding charts in a customer-facing portal, the default options can prove sufficient.
+For more information, contact Moesif support.

 <iframe